cabasvert/cabasvert/packages/client/README.md

 2. Check there is no `android:debuggable` attribute on the `application` tag in the `platforms/android/AndroidManifest.xml` file.

-3. Run `NODE_ENV=prod DATABASE_URL="https://db.example.com" SERVER_URL="https://api.example.com" ionic cordova build android --prod --release`.
+3. Run `ionic build --prod --release && ionic cap sync && ionic cap open android`.

+4. Build and sign in Android Studio

 The result is in `platform/android/builds/output/apk/`.